How Warren Buffett Became One of the World’s Richest Investors

 Tip: The hardest part of factor investing isn’t finding the premium; it’s possessing the behavioral discipline to stick with it during prolonged periods of underperformance.

-The reality of retail DIY investing is that most of us don’t have access to zero-cost float or the ability to negotiate preferred equity deals during liquidity crises.
-But we can steal his structural discipline.
-Honestly, the temptation to abandon a strategy after a 20% drawdown is universal.
-I’ve felt it.
-You’ve felt it.
-By examining how Buffett isolates signal from noise, we can build portfolios that don’t require constant tinkering.
-Tinkering is the absolute enemy of compounding.
-We’ll look at the specific way tax friction, trading costs, and behavioral panic erode the theoretical returns of a strategy, and how adopting a Buffett-esque time horizon fundamentally neutralizes those drags in a non-registered account.
+The mechanical reality of retail DIY investing is that most independent allocators do not have access to institutional, zero-cost float or the structural capacity to negotiate private preferred equity deals during systemic liquidity crises.
+But we can implement his operational discipline.
+Honestly, the temptation to abandon an asset allocation strategy after a 20% drawdown is a universal behavioral hurdle.
+I’ve felt it, and the part that cracks me up is how easily we convince ourselves that “this time is different” when our portfolio is bleeding.
+By examining how Buffett isolates structural signal from short-term market noise, we can design asset allocations that eliminate the temptation to constantly tinker.
+Tinkering is the absolute enemy of geometric compounding.
+We must analyze how tax friction, bid-ask spreads, and emotional panic systematically erode compound annual growth rates, and how adopting an extended time horizon fundamentally neutralizes those structural drags in non-registered accounts.
+Ground-truth research confirms that retail investors commonly experience a severe tracking error gap because they chase historical performance without checking if they can tolerate the factor’s multi-year dry spells.

 • Actionable Mechanics: Isolating high-quality equities that can internally compound without constant rebalancing.